Russia, counterterrorism and Crufts

 "The analogy would be the junkyard dog that had been chained to the ground was now going to be let go.
 And I just couldn't wait," he told me a few years later.
 Fearful of further catastrophic attacks, the boundaries of what was acceptable would be pushed in the coming years.

-In late 2002, Haspel took over the secret CIA base in Thailand where "enhanced interrogation" techniques were used - a euphemism for practises widely considered to constitute torture.
+In late 2002, Ms Haspel took over the secret CIA base in Thailand where "enhanced interrogation" techniques were used - a euphemism for practises widely considered to constitute torture.
 She arrived after the waterboarding 83 times of Abu Zubaydah, but was there when Abd al Rahim al-Nashiri was waterboarded three times.

-The years Haspel spent at CTC are at the heart of the controversy over her nomination.
+The years Ms Haspel spent at CTC are at the heart of the controversy over her nomination.
 The battle is, in part, about whether enough has been done to confront what happened in this period - and the relative blame CIA officers should carry.

 Insiders say the CIA is ultimately an arm of the presidency.
 The priorities, the appetite for risk and the tone are set from the White House.
 Others counter that following orders - even at a time of such heightened fears - is not a good enough defence.

-In 2005, Haspel was involved in the destruction of video recordings of the waterboarding and other harsh interrogative techniques.
+In 2005, Ms Haspel was involved in the destruction of video recordings of the waterboarding and other harsh interrogative techniques.
 The fear was that the tapes could be leaked and if so, would have a catastrophic impact on the CIA.
-A 2011 declassified disciplinary review by then-Deputy Director Michael Morell investigating the destruction cleared Haspel of any blame, saying that even though she drafted the cable ordering the destruction, she did so on the direct orders of her boss, Jose Rodriquez (although she is believed to have been an advocate of the move).
+A 2011 declassified disciplinary review by then-Deputy Director Michael Morell investigating the destruction cleared Ms Haspel of any blame, saying that even though she drafted the cable ordering the destruction, she did so on the direct orders of her boss, Jose Rodriquez (although she is believed to have been an advocate of the move).

 The memo says she believed he had the approval of the director of the CIA.
 Only after the cable was sent did she learn he had not done so.

-Haspel was posted to London in 2008.
+Ms Haspel was posted to London in 2008.
 She was well-regarded, according to British officials, who saw her as a forceful and effective advocate for the agency.

 "She listened as well as lectured," says one former British official.
 On her arrival, British spies wanted to win her over and initially struggled to find a way of trying to make a personal connection (she is a fan of Johnny Cash but that did not help much).

 Someone suggested she was a dog lover.
 As a result, an MI6 officer was given the mission of taking her to Crufts, the dog show.
-Whether or not it had any impact on Haspel's attitude to the UK is unknown but it did earn the officer the nickname Fido from his colleagues.
+Whether or not it had any impact on Ms Haspel's attitude to the UK is unknown but it did earn the officer the nickname Fido from his colleagues.

 On her agenda during her first posting was pushing the UK to take a greater role in the Predator drone programme that was pummelling Al Qaeda in Pakistan but which Britain had concerns about.

-Haspel left in 2011 but then returned for an unusual second posting in 2014 until 2017.
-There is speculation that at least one of her London postings was to keep her away from inquiries into practises after 9/11 taking place in Washington.
+Ms Haspel left in 2011 but then returned for an unusual second posting in 2014 until 2017.
+There is speculation that at least one of her London postings was to keep her away from inquiries into post-9/11 practices taking place in Washington.

 She returned to the US in February 2017.
 She was away during the drawing up of the intelligence community's assessment of Russian interference in the US election, but did play a key role in the recent expulsion of Russian diplomats.

-When Director Mike Pompeo was away she took a lead role in briefing President Trump.
+When CIA Director Mike Pompeo was away, she took a lead role in briefing President Trump.

 But another reason may be more practical.
 If not Gina Haspel, the question is, who else would Donald Trump pick to run CIA?